Reema Juffali

 Reema Juffali (also Reema Al-Juffali; ريما الجفالي; born 18 January 1992) is a Saudi Arabian amateur race car driver who competes in the International GT Open with her own team, Theeba Motorsport.
 She is the first-ever Saudi Arabian woman racing driver, the first Saudi woman to hold a racing license and also the first Saudi woman to win an international motor race.
 In November 2019, she became the country's first woman racing car driver to take part in an international racing competition in the Kingdom of Saudi Arabia.

-In 2022, she was named as one of the BBC's 100 Women – a list of 100 inspiring and influential women from across the world.
+In 2022, Juffali was named as one of the BBC's 100 Women – a list of 100 inspiring and influential women from across the world.

 Early life and education

 Juffali was born and raised in Jeddah.
 As a child, she took an interest in cars and sports.
 Her interest was deemed to be ironic as the country strictly banned women to engage in driving at that time.
 She completed her primary education at the British International School of Jeddah.
 Juffali pursued her higher studies in international affairs at the Northeastern University in 2010.